ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/essential-eight/multi-factor-authentication.md

 | Unsuccessful MFA: |        `<YES>`         |   `<YES>`    |     `<IMPLEMENTATION>`      |       `<IMPLEMENTATION>`        | `<IMPLEMENTATION>` |
 |                   |                        |              |                             |                                 |                    |

-`<ORGANISATION-NAME>` has established a Security Operations Centre (SOC) to analyse cyber security events in a timely manner, a [Cyber Security Incident Register]({{<ref "security-and-governance/general-documentation">}}) and [Incident Response Plan]({{<ref "security-and-governance/general-documentation">}}) to facilitate the response to detected cyber security events in a timely and appropriate manner.
+`<ORGANISATION-NAME>` has established a Security Operations Centre (SOC) to analyse cybersecurity events in a timely manner, a [Cyber Security Incident Register]({{<ref "security-and-governance/general-documentation">}}) and [Incident Response Plan]({{<ref "security-and-governance/general-documentation">}}) to facilitate the response to detected cybersecurity events in a timely and appropriate manner.
 This plan includes reporting all incidents to the `<ORGANISATION-NAME>` CISO and to ASD in a timely manner.

 `<INSERT ADDITIONAL INFORMATION AS APPROPRIATE>`